 A recession is the only way to decrease demand enough to stop inflation from turning into “hyperinflation”.

 Recessions are long periods of time where stocks, crypto, real estate etc. decrease in value relative to the U.S. Dollar.
-Basically, assets fall in price because tons of people are trying to sell them to get cash.
+Basically, assets fall in price because tons of people try to sell them to get cash.

 And know this about recessions: Cash is king!

-Having some cold hard cash sitting on the sidelines can be the different between being screwd by the recession, or planting the seeds that will bring you success.
+Having some cold hard cash sitting on the sidelines can be the difference between being screwd by the recession, or planting the seeds that will bring you success in the future.

 I guess what I’m trying to say is this: